Method to determine the maximum number of CPU cores to use while rendering.

 Automatically chooses the amount of threads to match the number of logical processors on your computer.

-Manually choose the amount of threads to use for rendering.
+Manually choose the maximum number threads to use for rendering.
 This can be useful for example, if you want to use your computer while rendering, you can set the property to a thread count lower the amount of logical processors on your computer.

 - Use Spatial Splits